 Take a scenic drive through Byblos, also known as Jbeil, in the oldest archaeological site in Beirut dating back thousands of years and closely associated with the spread of the Phoenician alphabet.
 Its touristic attractions include a medieval castle, old souks, and a fossil museum as well as many seaside cafes and restaurants serving fresh seafood.

 Make your way to the beautiful town of Harissa, the Holy Sanctuary of Our Lady of Lebanon, that hosts the statue of Virgin Mary.
-This village can be accessible from the coastal city of Jounieh either by road or by a 9-minute journey by a gondola lift, known as Teleferique.
+This village can be accessed from the coastal city of Jounieh either by road or by a 9-minute journey by a gondola lift, known as Teleferique.
 It attracts both pilgrims and tourists who want to enjoy views of the bay of Jounieh.

 3.Explore Lebanon’s greatest Roman treasure, Baalbek Heliopolis, these temples are the largest and most famous Roman temples which are well preserved too.
 Sites of interest include the Temple of Bacchus, Jupiter, Venus and the largest stone ever carved by human hands known as Stone of the Pregnant Woman.

 Continue the journey to Balou Balaa gorge sinkhole passing by the Bekaa Valley over the Mount Lebanon Mountain range.
-Balou Balaa is famous for its three separate natural bridges and its 250 meter deep natural sinkhole that was carved by water 160 million years ago!
+Balou Balaa is famous for its three separate natural bridges and its 250-meter deep natural sinkhole that was carved by water 160 million years ago!
 It is a magnificent waterfall that can be observed anytime of the year with water vapors rising to the surface.
 Many activities are often organized there including climbing, rappelling and hiking to the bottom of the sinkhole.
 This natural beauty is a must see.

 Showaround: Favourite restaurant?